Eating Disorder Therapy in Pennsylvania

 Engaging in exercise despite scheduling of important events, injury, and health concerns.

-Here at Reclaim Therapy, we believe that you deserve therapy for eating disorders that not only works, but is catered to your specific needs and life circumstances.
+Here at Reclaim Therapy, we believe that you deserve eating disorder treatment that not only works, but is catered to your specific needs and life circumstances.

 Does that mean that it will be easy?
 Probably not!
 Taking a curious look at the role that your eating disorder has played (and does play) in your life can be uncomfortable, to say the least.

 Our eating disorder therapists are firmly rooted in providing trauma-informed approaches to eating disorders.
-We’ll work on building a relationship with you that feels strong and safe and work toward adding coping tools to your coping toolbox.
+We’ll work on building a relationship with you that feels strong, safe and work toward adding coping tools to your coping toolbox.

-We firmly believe that people with eating disorders deserve healing.
+We firmly believe that all people living with an eating disorder deserve healing.

 And, that you are immeasurably worthy of living life free from the prison of body hate and obsession with food.